 How to perform:

-- Stand upright and place a band around your ankle.
+- Stand upright and secure a band around your ankle.

-- Hold the band in place with your right hand, and use the left hand to grab your left foot and bring it up towards your buttock.
+- Hold the band with your right hand, use the left hand to grab your left foot, bringing it towards your buttock.

-- Keep your left leg bent and hold the stretch for 30–60 seconds before releasing and repeating on the right leg.
+- Keep your left leg bent, hold the stretch for 30–60 seconds, release, and repeat on the right leg.

-- To increase the stretch, gently push your left hip forward while holding the stretch with your leg bent.
+- Increase the stretch by gently pushing your left hip forward while holding the stretch.

-- Repeat the stretch 2–3 times on each side for the best results.
+- Repeat 2–3 times on each side for optimal results.

 - Increase Ankle Mobility and Flexibility